DataScientistArnav/YoutubeDashboard/README.md

 ## Project Structure

-- **python_code/**: Contains Python scripts for data collection and preprocessing.
+- **Data Collection.ipyb**: Contains Python scripts for data collection and preprocessing.
-  - `fetch_youtube_data.py`: Fetches YouTube video data and stores it in the MySQL database.
+  - Fetches YouTube video data and stores it in the MySQL database.
-  - `fetch_youtube_categories.py`: Fetches YouTube video categories and stores them in the MySQL database.
+  - Fetches YouTube video categories and stores them in the MySQL database.
-  - `export_to_csv.py`: Exports the processed data from the MySQL database to a CSV file.
+  - Exports the processed data from the MySQL database to a CSV file.
-  - `update_csv_file.py`: Cleans the CSV file and prepares it for visualization.
+  - Cleans the CSV file and prepares it for visualization.

-- **dashboard/**: Contains the Power BI dashboard file.
-  - `YouTube_Analytics_Dashboard.pbix`: Power BI dashboard file.
+- **YouTube.pbix**:Power BI dashboard file.

-- **data/**: Contains the exported CSV file.
-  - `youtube_videos_with_categories.csv`: CSV file with processed YouTube video data.
+- **youtube_videos_with_categories.csv**: CSV file with processed YouTube video data.

 ## Usage